RoliSoft/WSL-Distribution-Switcher/README.md

 The `install.py` script is responsible for installing the tarballs as new rootfs.

-The first argument of the script is either the _a)_ name of the file or the _b)_ same image:tag notation used in the `get.py` script: `install.py image[:tag] | archive`.
+The first argument of the script is either the _a)_ name of the file or the _b)_ same image:tag notation used in the `get.py` script: `install.py image[:tag] | tarball | squashfs`.
 You can install tarballs from sources other than the Docker Hub, however, they're not guaranteed to work.

+The specified file can be a `.tar*` archive, or a SquashFS image with `.sfs` or `.squashfs` extension.
+In order to process SquashFS images, the `unsquashfs` application needs to be installed inside WSL.
+You can do this with `apt-get install squashfs-tools` on the default distribution.

 To install the freshly downloaded `rootfs_debian_sid.tar.xz` archive, run `install.py debian:sid` or `install.py rootfs_debian_sid.tar.xz`.